openid/AppAuth-iOS/README.md

   // Sends the URL to the current authorization flow (if any) which will
   // process it if it relates to an authorization response. if let authorizationFlow = self.currentAuthorizationFlow,
-                             authorizationFlow.resumeExternalUserAgentFlow(with: url) {
+                             // Note: the error-returning variant is now preferred. authorizationFlow.resumeExternalUserAgentFlow(with: url) {
     self.currentAuthorizationFlow = nil
     return true